 If you are ready to move beyond basic courses, consider engaging in a Fall or Spring Term Student Program or investigating taking seminary classes.

 In addition, there are sometimes extra Study Groups.
-For example, in Fall of 2023, we have one study group for Dogen’s Shobogenzo and another looking at Thich Nhat Hanh’s Understanding the Mind.
+Examples include a study group for Dogen’s Shobogenzo and others looking at various contemporary Dharma books.